aliaksandr-tsukanau/cargopy/README.md

 `rel` (which can be either `alpha`, `rc` or missing = `release`) and `rc` which denotes number of release candidate.
-`alpha` is not used by `bumpversion` directly but can be used when specifying version manually: `bumpversion --new-version 1.1.0alpha1`.
+`alpha` is not used by `bumpversion` directly but can be used when specifying version manually: `bumpversion [major|minor|patch] --new-version 1.1.0alpha1`.
 If you use `bumpversion rel` on such version, it will first transition from `alphaN` to `rc1`, and only then will it switch to `release`, rejecting `rc` suffix.